xBuke/legali/START_HERE.md

-# 👋 Welcome to LegalFlow!
+# 👋 Welcome to iLegal!

 ## 🎉 Your Legal Practice Management SaaS is Ready to Build!